turingschool-examples/little_shop_1908/README.md

 - Handling invalid HTTP requests ('this page does not exist')
 - Updating cart contents based on client behavior (i.e., order submission renders an empty cart)
 - Applying bootstrap styling, including layouts, navigation bar, cards, buttons, and star glyphicons

+## Website
+   You can go to https://radiant-falls-14500.herokuapp.com/ to view the project